liyu98/matrix_standalone/README.md

 #### Matrix Standalone (Federated Learning Project)
-A simple version of the horizontal federated learning project to achieve image classification learning.
+The simple version of the horizontal federated learning project to achieve image classification learning.
 This project is simulated locally, and does not involve network communication details and failure processing.
 It only involves model aggregation functions, which can quickly verify the relevant algorithms and capabilities of federated learning.

 ### Operating Manual